Tommy Robinson: English Defence League

-In 2012, Robinson announced that he had joined the British Freedom Party (BFP).
-He was appointed its joint vice-chairman along with Carroll after the EDL and the BFP agreed an electoral pact in 2011.
+In 2012 Robinson announced that he had joined the British Freedom Party (BFP).
+He was appointed as its joint vice-chairman along with Carroll after the EDL and the BFP agreed an electoral pact in 2011.
 However, on 11 October 2012, Robinson resigned from the BFP to concentrate on EDL activities.
-The same year, he was described as one of the counter-jihad network's most influential figures.

-Leaving the EDL
+Robinson has been described as one of the counter-jihad movement's most influential figures, with one report stating that by 2013 "Tommy Robinson now holds almost legendary status within this nascent movement, and is considered the "rock star" of the ECJM [European Counter-Jihad Movement]."
+Robinson attended official international counter-jihad events in 2012 in Aarhus, Denmark, Stockholm, Sweden and Brussels, Belgium.

-In April 2012, Robinson took part in a programme in the BBC's television series The Big Questions in which far-right extremism was debated.
-Mo Ansar, a British Muslim political and social commentator, took part in the same programme, and invited Robinson to join him and his family for dinner.
-This resulted in several meetings over the next 18 months between Robinson and Ansar to discuss Islam, Islamism and the Muslim community, accompanied by a BBC team which created the documentary When Tommy Met Mo.
-On 8 October 2013, Quilliam held a press conference with Robinson and the EDL's deputy leader Kevin Carroll to announce that Robinson and Carroll had left the EDL.
+In April 2012, Robinson took part in the BBC series The Big Questions, in which far-right extremism was debated.
+The series saw the British Muslim commentator Mo Ansar inviting Robinson to join him and his family for dinner, resulting in several meetings over the next 18 months to discuss Islam, Islamism and the Muslim community; the meetings were captured in the BBC documentary When Tommy Met Mo.

+On 8 October 2013, the think tank Quilliam held a press conference with Robinson and the EDL's deputy leader Kevin Carroll to announce that Robinson and Carroll had left the EDL.
 Robinson said that he had been considering leaving for a long time because of concerns over the "dangers of far-right extremism".
-Robinson said: "I acknowledge the dangers of far-right extremism and the ongoing need to counter Islamist ideology not with violence but with better, democratic ideas".
-Ten other senior figures left the EDL with Robinson and Carroll, and Tim Ablitt became the EDL's new leader.

-When Robinson was questioned by The Guardian about having blamed "'every single Muslim' for 'getting away' with the 7 July bombings, and for calling Islam a fascist and violent religion, he held up his hands and said, 'I'm sorry, I'm sorry.'"
-Robinson also said that he would now give evidence to the police to help in their investigation of racists within the EDL.
-Robinson added that "his future work would involve taking on radicalism on all fronts".
-Robinson said in his autobiography that he was paid £2,000 per month for Quilliam to take credit for his leaving the EDL, which a Quilliam spokesperson denied.
+He said, "I acknowledge the dangers of far-right extremism and the ongoing need to counter Islamist ideology not with violence but with better, democratic ideas."
+He left the EDL alongside 10 other senior figures, with Tim Ablitt becoming the EDL's new leader.
+When Robinson was questioned by The Guardian about having blamed "every single Muslim" for "getting away" with the 7 July 2005 London bombings, and for calling Islam a "fascist and violent" religion, he apologised.
+He also said that he would now give evidence to the police to help in their investigation of racists within the EDL, adding that "his future work would involve taking on radicalism on all fronts".
+He said in his autobiography that he was paid £2,000 per month for Quilliam to take credit for his leaving the EDL, which a Quilliam spokesperson denied.